 Diana Coulter is the Membership administrator who administrates our membership scheme as well as growing our membership.
 Diana has several years’ experience working with parochial church councils on faculty casework and grant aid, firstly at ChurchCare (2010-14) and currently at Artemis Heritage, where she is a partner.
 Diana is also researching the stained glass of Keith New, one of the Coventry Cathedral nave window designers.
 Her most recent achievement was to help an academy school in Yeovil win two grants to conserve stained glass panels by New.
 Diana has also volunteered for other membership societies.

-Janice Gooch helps out with our website and social media.
+Janice Gooch also undertakes our website and social media (Twitter).
 Janice is a building surveyor with considerable experience working with historic buildings including ones owned by the National Trust and currently the Church of England.
 Janice now runs her own business within Essex and surrounding counties, providing good, simple advice relating to heritage buildings to professionals and public by way of research, investigation and surveying.
 This includes writing Statements of Significance, Heritage Impact Assessments, as well as undertaking building and defects surveys, and project management support.